abdelrahim-yehya/course-feedback/modules/04-csv-export.md

 /speckit.plan Extend what we have.
 Put CSV generation in its own module with no Express dependency so it's unit-testable directly.
 Add a protected export route that takes the same course filter as the list route.
 Add the two dashboard buttons.
 Cover every escaping case we just enumerated in unit tests, plus route tests for auth, headers, and the filter.
 ```

-Note what the prompt *doesn't* say: no `Content-Disposition`, no `text/csv`, no escaping algorithm.
-Those are in the spec and clarifications now.
-The plan prompt just points at them.

 ---

 ## 4.4 — Tasks, then implement in phases